JeffreyChan0913/machineleanring/README.md

 I would suggest you to use

 1) Regression
-		- Linear Regression Essentials in R <br />
+		- Linear Regression Essentials in R <br/>
 		- Interaction Effect in Multiple Regression: Essentials. <br />
 		- Regression with Categorical Variables: Dummy Coding Essentials in R. <br />
 		- Nonlinear Regression Essentials in R: Polynomial and Spline Regression Models. <br />